-The Board of Directors may decide to which other organizations the Association may send representatives and prescribe the qualifications and terms for each representative with the Executive Director of the Association.
+The Board of Directors may decide to which other organizations the Association may send representatives and prescribe the qualifications and terms for each representative.

 ARTICLE X: BOOKS AND RECORDS

 SECTION 1.
 RESPONSIBILITY

 The Secretary, Treasurer, and President shall be responsible for assuring that correct and complete books and records of the Association are maintained.
 The Association will keep a complete record of proceedings of meetings of the Board of Directors and all committees.
 The Board shall be responsible for assuring the accuracy of all records.